joealewine/blockchain-rhos/ibp-console-ha.md

 **Anchor peers** on a channel facilitate cross-organization communication that is required for private data, gossip, and service discovery to work.
 If only one anchor peer exists on a channel, and that peer becomes unavailable, the organizations are no longer connected and the cross-organization gossip is no longer possible.
 Therefore, when you create redundant peers for an organization, be sure to add redundant [anchor peers on the channel](/docs/services/blockchain-rhos?topic=blockchain-rhos-ibp-console-govern#ibp-console-govern-channels-anchor-peers) as well.

+Finally, your peer redundancy strategy needs to take into account your chaincode endorsement policies to ensure that you always have enough peers available to satisfy the endorsement policy requirements.
+For example, if an endorsement policy requires a specific number of endorsements, your peer HA strategy needs to ensure there are always that number of peers available.
+Alternatively, if the endorsement policy requires a `MAJORITY` of peers to endorse the transactions, then you need to ensure that a majority of the peers are always available in order for transactions to continue to be processed.

 ### Ordering service considerations
 {: #ibp-console-ha-ordering-service}

-{{site.data.keyword.blockchainfull_notm}} Platform is built upon Hyperledger Fabric v1.4.3 that includes the Raft ordering service.
+{{site.data.keyword.blockchainfull_notm}} Platform v2.1.2 is built upon Hyperledger Fabric  v1.4.4 that includes the Raft ordering service.
 Raft is a crash fault tolerant (CFT) ordering service based on an implementation of [Raft protocol](https://raft.github.io/raft.pdf){: external}.
 By design, Raft ordering nodes automatically synchronize data between them using Raft-based consensus.
 In {{site.data.keyword.blockchainfull_notm}} Platform, an organization network operator can choose to stand up either a single node Raft-based orderer, with no HA, or five orderers in a single region that are automatically configured for HA via Raft.

 ### Certificate Authority (CA) considerations